 Each of Marianne’s 833 paintings, depicting more than 900 species of plants, was also restored and conserved.
 The conservation project started in the newly built Preservation studio in the Herbarium at Kew in 2008 and took two years to complete.

 During the restoration, paper conservator Rachael Smith discovered a hidden painting.
 It had not been seen for over 120 years - since Marianne North covered it with its backing board.
 It took 16 hours to uncover half the image.

 Kew conservationists achieved this using treatments ranging from removing the acidic backing board which Marianne stuck to every oil painting to make them rigid, to working with a microscope to gather, reposition and stick down tiny flakes of paint which had come loose in the fluctuating humidity.

 Marianne decorated the doors and their surrounds in the Gallery.
-She had originally asked Joseph Hooker that visitors to the gallery be served, 'tea or coffee and biscuits (nothing else) … at a fair price,' but Hooker had not allowed this.
-She therefore painted coffee over one door and tea over the other.
+She had originally asked Joseph Hooker that visitors to the gallery be served, 'tea or coffee and biscuits (nothing else) … at a fair price,' but Hooker refused so she painted coffee over one door and tea over the other.

 You can buy beautiful prints of Marianne North's paintings online.